KDE/releaseme/README.md

 GPG signing helps with this on two fronts.

-a) The signature is an opt-in file the user can easily download (automatically) and verify (automatically)
+- The signature is an opt-in file the user can easily download (automatically) and verify (automatically)
-b) You only need to tell the user your key fingerprint once, they can verify it once and any future release is sorted as long as you don't use a new key.
+- You only need to tell the user your key fingerprint once, they can verify it once and any future release is sorted as long as you don't use a new key.
   Should your website and tarball get compromised they won't match the key expectation anymore and raise flags.

 ### Advantages